-Recently, the Airport Emergency Service (AES) attended to a number of lighting/ballast related electrical fires and burning smell cases related to various types of faulty electrical equipment.
-Left unchecked, faulty electrical equipment may lead to an electrical fire.
+Recently, the Airport Emergency Service (AES) attended to an electrical fire involving an energised fan that caught fire, ignited nearby combustible boxes and triggered a sprinkler activation.
+(See Annex A).
 An electrical fire is defined as a fire that involves some type of electrical failure or malfunction as a factor contributing to ignition.
 To lower the risk of an electrical fire in your premises, the following are fire safety tips on the safe use of electrical equipment, appliances, plugs, cords and lights.
 (See also Annex A)